Dumeetra/CrazyTown/README.md

 > - Horizotal drive: turn down - press the right button
 > - Vertical drive: turn left - press the left button
 > - Vertical drive: turn right - press the right button
 ##### There are 10 levels.
-The player chooses a level and enters it at the console.
+The player chooses a level and enters the number at the console.
 The player also chooses the speed at the console.
 ##### Cars will stop, and so will the game, after a frontal collision.

 ### Instructions for building/running the project: